-Due to immense boredom, gap-year student Jack Roulston is attempting as a 20-year-old male to get back in to the world of gaming.
+Due to immense boredom, gap-year student Jack Roulston is attempting as a 20-year-old male to get back into the world of gaming.
 Each week he will attack a different classic from his childhood in a vague attempt to re-invigorate a lost passion for the electronic arts and work up until he is able to complete a more contemporary game on a ‘next-gen’ console.
 However long that may take.
 Probably ages.
 Definitely Ages.

 I never really set the gaming world alight in my youth.
 Never was the best out of my friends, never topped any leader-boards nor had the most trophies, but like most of us in our adolescence, I played.
 A hell of a lot, and I wasn’t bad – ‘solid’ is how I’d describe it.
-Gaming was sadly though, a hobby left behind when I passed on to third level.
+Gaming was sadly though, a hobby left behind when I passed on to the third level.
 Now, to say I hadn’t touched a game throughout the duration of my degree is a lie – I certainly have smugly sat down to show off “how we did it in the old days” and been absolutely schooled by a brother more than six years my junior (although he is better than your average gamer, at least one would hope so, based on the hours he puts in) – and I also had to deal with a short-lived, very mild ‘The Witcher 3: The Wild Hunt’ addiction.
 Apart from these instances, I’ve remained pretty much game-less for close to four years.
 A few fruitless attempts were made to get into something a friend recommended or to replay an old, beloved game that had been “remastered”, but I kept “falling out” with the PlayStation 4’s new-fangled intricacies and eventually, defeated, would have to call my brothers to help me work it.
 I was even more put off the “next-gen consoles” whilst watching a movie on a (sort-of) date, with a girl who was (definitely) younger than me, being unable to “un-pause” the Blu-ray, I had to call for help, taking me straight from “cool older guy” to “cranky old-ass man”, a technological cliché I never thought would describe me at the tender age of twenty.

 It’s not surprising then to learn, that when the decision was made to finally attempt to get back in to gaming (for real this time), I’d steer my ship towards more comfortable and well-treaded territory (read: I know how to fucking work the thing) – close to retro now, almost at the tender age of twenty itself – the PlayStation 2.
 My first shot at playing through a classic failed.
 Grand Theft Auto: Vice City became way too distracting (fun) and made me realise that in my past experience of the game as a minor, I had never actually played it for its intended purpose – y’know doing missions or whatever – it was used mostly as a vehicle for all my youthful anger.
 I’ll leave it there.
 Bachelor #2, Simpsons Hit & Run didn’t fare much better – aside from being incredibly enjoyable and outrageous (GTA for babies), after about half an hour of dicking around, the colourfulness of Springfield began to hurt my eyes (see the above comment about being an “old-ass man”).
-To keep me focussed, my brother (this one only three years my junior – Adam) had the ingenious idea to play co-operatively – that way I’d stay on track and my crap-ness mightn’t affect progress too badly, himself only being a few months off the horse gaming-wise.
+To keep me focused, my brother (this one only three years my junior – Adam) had the ingenious idea to play co-operatively – that way I’d stay on track and my crap-ness mightn’t affect progress too badly, himself only being a few months off the horse gaming-wise.
 We, together, working as a unit might just be able to get through a game.

 There was only one clear choice – the King (apt) of co-op “hack n’ slash” games – EA’s The Lord of the Rings: The Return of the King.
 Hailing from the generational sweet-spot in which movie tie-in games still existed and when some of them weren’t absolute trash, many an hour of our shared childhood was wasted upon this masterpiece and the glance we shared when it was pulled from the bottom of a drawer to be loved all over again told us we had made the right decision, this is how we get back in to gaming.
 Our parent’s generation and their siblings, as children fought over who was the “cowboy” and who was the “Indian”, ours fought over who would get to play as Aragorn and who was side-lined as Legolas or Gimli (at least in our house).
 Here and now, at the ages of 20 and 17 respectively, we found ourselves having this very same argument, one we had countless times before in our youth and I won for the same reason I have every other time, “I’m older so dry up, I’m Aragorn”.
 Begrudgingly he selected Legolas and we finally move past the character selection screen.